Cloth Diapers 101

-So you’ve got the rundown of the various types of cloth diapers—but how do cloth diapers work?
+So you’ve got the scoop on the various types of baby cloth diapers—but how do cloth diapers work?
 Changing them isn’t as tricky as you might think, especially if you opt for cloth diapers with Velcro closures, which make it almost identical to changing disposable diapers.
-You’ll just want to close the tabs before throwing into the diaper pail and the wash so they don’t get stuck to other diapers.
+You’ll just want to close the tabs before throwing them into the diaper pail and the wash so that they don’t get stuck to other diapers.

 How to know when to change a cloth diaper

-Babies wearing cloth diapers should be changed at least every two hours, Belolsa says.
+Babies wearing cloth diapers should be changed at least every two hours, Belosa says.
 (FYI: The same is true of disposable diapers, though those can hold out a little longer, if necessary.)
-Other ways for how to tell when a cloth diaper is wet?
+How can you tell if a cloth diaper is wet?
 While they don’t give off quite the same smell as disposable diapers when soiled, you’ll know when to change cloth diapers because they hang a little lower when wet.
-They may also feel stiff, since natural fibers like cotton tend to stiffen when wet.
+They may also feel stiff since natural fibers like cotton tend to stiffen when wet.
 Of course, if you don’t use a waterproof cover over the cloth diapers, you’ll definitely see that the diaper needs to be changed—and, for that matter, probably baby’s entire outfit too.

-In the early days, manufacturers strongly recommended using specialty detergents when washing cloth diapers, but today many mainstream detergents will work just fine.
+In the early days, manufacturers strongly recommended using specialty detergents when washing cloth diapers, but with today’s washable diapers for babies, many mainstream detergents will work just fine.
 When in doubt, “use detergent without any perfumes or dyes,” Belosa says.
-“That’s always advisable when you’re washing anything with babies, but especially diapers, because they’ll be so close to baby’s skin and in a sensitive area.”
+“That’s always advisable when you’re washing anything for babies, but especially diapers, because they’ll be so close to baby’s skin and in a sensitive area.”

 Once you’re ready to do a load, assuming you disposed of and rinsed off solid messes right away, wash diapers separately from the rest of baby’s clothing.
 Wilson recommends starting with a warm rinse, then washing on the heaviest setting and finishing with a cold rinse.
 For hard water, try adding a capful of Calgon or a half cup of borax to boost detergent performance.
 Every so often (and after you check your diaper brand’s washing instructions), add a quarter cup of bleach to the bleach compartment—never directly on the diapers—to help sanitize and remove odors.

-Covers and wet bags tend to stay in better shape when line-dried, but everything else goes in the dryer.
+Covers and wet bags for washable diapers for babies tend to stay in better shape when line-dried, but everything else goes in the dryer.
 Fabric softener is a no-no for cloth diapers, since the chemicals in the solution tend to repel urine over time.
 Instead, opt for wool dryer balls, which are a natural cloth softening alternative—plus, they can speed up drying time by about 15 minutes, Wilson says.